gasampaiosouza/econverse-cli/readme.md

 > Or you can [create one by yourself](https://oclif.io/docs/introduction)

-Then, you can create any command the way you want.
+Then, create any command the way you want.
 Be creative 🎉!

 ### Thank you 💚